-Because young people with Asperger’s naturally gravitate toward socially “safe” forms of entertainment like video games, video game manufacturers and programmers have been working to create games that can teach real-life skills to these children.
+Because young people with autism naturally gravitate toward socially “safe” forms of entertainment like video games, video game manufacturers and programmers have been working to create games that can teach real-life skills to these children.
 According to the results of a study conducted by psychologists at the University of Alabama at Birmingham, one interactive computer program called FaceSay has been shown to improve the ability of children with autism spectrum disorders to recognize faces, facial expressions, and emotions.
-Created by Symbionica LLC, the game teaches children where to look for facial cues and helps them practice recognizing the expressions of an avatar, or virtual representation of a person.
+Created by Symbionica LLC, the game teaches children where to look for facial cues and helps them practice recognizing the expressions of an avatar–a virtual representation of a person.

 “Any treatment, no matter where we do it, no matter how we do it, needs to incorporate strategies for other settings, and if it doesn’t do that then it’s not useful,” said Wendy Stone, a pediatrics professor at Vanderbilt Children’s Hospital.
 “What we would hope to see is that what these individuals are learning will help them understand social situations, feelings of others, their own motivation and will help them negotiate real life social situations.
 You don’t want them to just be able to interact via a computer.”

-Distorted Social Interactions
+Distorted Social Interactions of the Virtual World

 However, according to McGinley, the social setting in online gaming or chat rooms is far more predictable than real-life social situations.
 “While social conversations in real life are highly complex and unpredictable, online gamers share a common and simple language for communicating,” he says.